JonasRock/ARXML_LanguageServer/src/docs/Developing.md

 ## How to run / debug ##

 The server itself does pretty much nothing on its own.
-It tries to connect to the socket 127.0.0.1 at a given port and closes if it can't connect.
+It tries to connect to 127.0.0.1 at a given port and closes if it can't connect.
 The server is supposed to connect to an editor extension client implementing the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) and responds to the extensions requests.

 An editor extension client for Visual Studio code is available [here](https://github.com/JonasRock/ARXML_NavigationHelper), but it should work too with other Editors if the have Language Server Protocol support, but might require a change of transport for the protocol.